losandes/dotfiles/hints/vim.md

 * `yw` yank from cursor to end of current word
 * `5yy` yank 5 lines
 * `5"+yy` yank 5 lines to the OS clipboard
+* `mk` to mark beginning of selection, then navigate to end of selection and `y'k` to copy a block

 ### Paste (used after delete or yank to recover lines.)